acemod/ACE3/documentation/feature/spotting_scope.md

 ### 2.1 Deploying the spotting scope
 - Self interact <kbd>CTRL</kbd>+<kbd>⊞ Win</kbd> (ACE3 default).
 - Select `Equipment`.
-- Select `place spotting scope` (note that the scope will be at your feet).
+- Select `Place spotting scope` (note that the scope will be at your feet).

 ## 3. Dependencies